Ludishchev/ludishchev.github.io/README.md

   <section>
     <h2>Summary</h2>
     <p>
-      A constant-learning developer, musician and a music producer with a passion for work and a strong skill set in HTML, CSS, and REST API.
+      A constant-learning UX/UI Designer developer, musician and a music producer with a passion for work and a strong skill set in HTML, CSS, and REST API.
 I have excellent communication skills and thrive in a team environment.
 My creativity and result-oriented approach allow me to find elegant solutions to complex problems.
     </p>
   </section>
   <section>